Columbia Fireflies Game Notes at Myrtle Beach

 ---

-EARLY OFFENSE, STELLAR PITCHING KEY IN FIREFLIES 6-2 WIN: The Columbia Fireflies offense utilized five errors from Myrtle Beach to score five unearned runs to vault over the Pelicans 6-2 Wednesday evening at TicketReturn.com Field at Pelicans Ballpark.
-Adrian Alcantara (W, 2-2) notched the longest outing for a Fireflies (17-9) starter this season.
-A five-inning appearance that included nine punchouts, also tied for a Fireflies' single-game high.
-The righty allowed just three baserunners on a hit and two walks before handing the ball to Cruz Noriega (S, 1).
-The reliever allowed two runs (one earned) over four innings to earn his first save of the season, the fourth of his career.
-The offense got started early once again.
-Juan Carlos Negret broke things open with a two-run homer off Pelicans' (13-13) starter Manuel Espinoza (L, 1-3) in the second.
-Later in the frame, Diego Hernandez looped a sacrifice fly to left to score Omar Hernandez to increase the Fireflies lead to 3-0.
-Columbia didn't stop there.
-They utilized a handful of errors from Myrtle Beach to score five unearned runs on the evening and three of those came in the fourth.
-Herard Gonzalez got things rolling, reaching off a fielding error from left fielder Matt Mervis.
-Diego Hernandez came around to score.
-After that, Darryl Collins roped a base knock into right to plate Gonzalez before Maikel Garcia laced a double to the alley to score Collins and score the Fireflies final run, increasing the lead to 6-0.
+FIREFLIES FINISH SUSPENDED GAME, MOVE DOUBLEHEADER: The Columbia Fireflies couldn't keep the Pelicans off the scoreboard, as Myrtle Beach walked off in the bottom of the ninth, 1-0 to beat Columbia Friday evening at TicketReturn.com Field at Pelicans Ballpark.
+The two teams resumed a suspended contest from Thursday evening.
+The 1-0 loss was the first 1-0 nine inning game the Fireflies (17-10) had since August 13, 2019 when they fell in Charleston by that score.

-TWO FOR THE SHOW: Maikel Garcia already has the Fireflies longest hitting streak of the season, an eight-game stretch from May 11-21, where the infielder went 12-33 with seven RBI.
-He's climbing the Fireflies' season leaderboards again.
-Garcia is currently riding another eight-game hitting streak.
+TWO FOR THE SHOW: Prior to last night's game, Maikel Garcia had the two longest hitting streaks for the Fireflies in 2021, an eight-game stretch from May 11-21, where the infielder went 12-33 with seven RBI.
+Garcia's second eight game streak ended after he 0-3 with a walk yesterday.
 The shortstop is hitting .471 with eight RBI since May 22 and has collected hits in 16 of his last 17 games.

+STERLING STARTERS: The Fireflies rotation is on a roll since their May 30 contest against the Augusta GreenJackets.
+Over the span they have twirled 14 innings and punched out 17 batters while allowing zero earned runs.
+The stretch has dropped the rotation's ERA from 6.35 to 5.38 and gave the rotation its first win of 2021.

 COLLINS COLLECTS: Outfielder Darryl Collins is riding his second six-or-more game hitting streak of the season.
 In half a dozen games since May 26, the Netherlands-native is 10-25 (.400) with two homers and four RBI.